kubecost/docs/network-allocation.md

 * Failed to locate network pods -- Error message displayed when the Kubecost app is unable to locate the network pods, which we search for by a label that includes our release name.
 In particular, we depend on the label `app=<release-name>-network-costs` to locate the pods.
 If the app has a blank release name this issue may happen.

 * Resource usage is a function of unique src and dest IP/port combinations.
-Most deployments use a small fraction of a CPU and it is also ok to have this pod CPU throttled moderately.
+Most deployments use a small fraction of a CPU and it is also ok to have this pod CPU throttled.
+Throttling should increase parse times but should not have other impact.
+The following Prometheus metrics are available in v15.3 for determining scale and the impact of throttling:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `kubecost_network_costs_parsed_entries` is the last number of conntrack entries parsed
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `kubecost_network_costs_parse_time` is the last recorded parse time

 ### Feature Limitations

 * Today this feature is supported on Unix-based images with conntrack
-* Actively tested against GCP, AWS, and Azure to date
+* Actively tested against GCP, AWS, and Azure
 * Daemonsets have shared IP addresses on certain clusters